Efficient Band Structure Unfolding with Atom-centered Orbitals: General Theory and Application: Introduction

 The essential step in band unfolding is the projection of electron eigenvectors of the SC onto $\bf k$-points compatible with the PC translational symmetry.
 Hereby, the choice of projection strategy is dictated by the underlying basis set representing the electron eigenvectors.
 For example, many band unfolding implementations have been developed for plane-wave basis sets~\cite{zunger_bzu_pw,Bandup_bzu_pw,rubel_bzu_pw,mingxing_layer_bzu_pw,Fawei_Zheng_bzu_pw,vasp_bzu_pw}.
 This is relatively straightforward, since plane waves are orthogonal and unaffected by atomic displacements or defects.
 Within a linear combination of atomic orbitals~(LCAO) ansatz, the actual basis functions are atom-centered,~i.e,~they are inherently tied to the atomic positions and species.
 Furthermore, LCAO basis functions are typically non-orthogonal, so the overlap matrix needs to be accounted for during unfolding.
 Existing approaches have so far circumvented these two hurdles,~e.g.,~by performing a Wannierization~\cite{ku_bzu_wannier,Wanniertools} or by representing the AOs in terms of plane waves, either implicitly~\cite{mayo_bzu_ao} or explicitly~\cite{Lixin_He_bzu_NAO}.
 While such plane-wave strategies are practically viable for the valence states typically addressed in pseudopotential-based calculations, this approaches become increasingly challenging for (semi-)localized core and semi-valence states, for which an immense amount of plane waves would be required.
 Consequently, existing band unfolding methods for LCAO basis sets are implemented in pseudopotential DFT codes~\cite{lee_bzu_LCAO,mayo_bzu_ao,Lixin_He_bzu_NAO}.
 However, an efficient and accurate band unfolding methodology that is compatible with all-electron, full-potential DFT codes is still missing and hence urgently needed.

-In this work, we develop a new, efficient band unfolding algorithm for non-orthogonal LCAO basis sets and implement it in the all-electron, numeric atomic-centered orbitals (NAOs) based {\it ab initio} materials simulation package \texttt{FHI-aims}~\cite{Blum2009,aims_roadmap}.
+In this work, we develop a new, efficient band unfolding algorithm for non-orthogonal LCAO basis sets and implement it in the all-electron, numeric atom-centered orbitals (NAOs) based {\it ab initio} materials simulation package \texttt{FHI-aims}~\cite{Blum2009,aims_roadmap}.
 To demonstrate the scalability of our implementation, we apply it to a band unfolding calculation of a large, 4,096-atom zinc blende GaN supercell comprising nearly 100,000 basis functions.
 Furthermore, we use the developed approach to compute non-perturbative temperature-dependent electronic spectral functions~\cite{Zacharias2020,nery_spectralfunction_feynmandiagram} for zinc blende CuI, a material known for its large anharmonicity at room temperature~\cite{florian_prl_2023,Knoop.2023}.

 The paper is organized as follows.
 The derivation and implementation of the proposed band-unfolding approach is presented in Sec.~\ref{sec: methodology}.
 In particular, Sec.~\ref{sec: general theory} introduces the underlying, fundamental concepts, Sec.~\ref{sec: unfolding weight in LCAO} discusses the consequences for a non-orthogonal LCAO basis set, and Sec.~\ref{sec: analytical T_PC} comprises the analytical expressions needed for this representation.
 In Sec.~\ref{Implementation} and~\ref{sec: spectral_function}, the practical implementation details and the temperature-dependent electronic spectral function are introduced, respectively.
 Sec.~\ref{sec: application} then covers an example application and Sec.~\ref{sec: conclusion} summarizes our results.